doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia |

 How to make the dough for doodhi muthias

-1. To make Doodhi Muthia first grate the doodhi (bottle gourd), then squeeze out all the water from the doodhi and put it in a deep bowl.
+1. To make Doodhi Muthia take 2 cups grated bottle gourd (doodhi / lauki), squeeze out all the water from the doodhi and put it in a deep bowl.
+Use the balance water to add to the dough later.

-2. Then add grated and squeezed onions, but this is optional, if you wish skip the onions.
+3. Add the grated onion without the squeezed out water.
+If you wish skip the onions.
 Grated cabbage, carrot are some other vegetables you can use.

-3. Add the whole wheat flour.
-My grandmother adds bajra and jowar flour to this.
+4. Add 1/2 cup whole wheat flour (gehun ka atta).
+My grandmother adds a little bajra and jowar flour to this.

-6. Then add the ginger-green-chilli paste to add some spice to the muthias.
+7. Then add 2 tsp ginger-green-chilli paste to add some spice to the muthias.
+See how to make ginger-green-chilli paste.

-7. Then add the turmeric powder.
+8. Then add 1/2 tsp turmeric powder (haldi).
 Turmeric is used in India since ancient times, in fact now it is internationally acclaimed for its health benefits.
 Also, it provides an amazing yellow colour.

-8. Add the cumin seeds.
+9. Add 1/2 tsp cumin seeds (jeera).
 These tiny seeds will enhance the taste of the muthias.
-Cumin seeds because of its distinctive aroma and flavour are widely used in whole and powdered form in Indian as well as international cuisine.
+Cumin seeds because of its distinctive aroma and flavour and are widely used in whole and powdered form in Indian as well as international cuisine.

-10. Add lemon juice, a tangy taste enhancer.
+11. Add 1 tsp lemon juice, a tangy taste enhancer.

-11. Then add sugar.
+12. Then add 1 tsp sugar.
 Along with lemon juice the muthias will have a sweet and sour flavour for which the Gujarati cuisine is known for.

-13. Then soda-bi-carb also known as baking soda.
+14. Add 2 pinches of baking soda also known as soda-bi-carb.
 It aids in making the muthias soft.

-15. Add salt.
+16. Add salt to taste.
+We added 1 tsp salt.
 Salt brings out natural flavours and makes foods more palatable.
 Too much of it can ruin the food and your health.
 So, use only the right amount.

 To steam the lauki muthias